Sensei

 This is Hiraga Sensei!

-From 2003 the University of Wollongong Kendo Club has had the honour of Ray Lawrence Sensei (Perth Budokan) assisting with our iaido training through notes and personal instruction with one or two training visits per year, together with several visits from other NSWKA affiliated iaido instructors, Dean Hawthorn, Ruth Franklin and Hans Fricke.
+From 2003 the University of Wollongong Kendo Club has had the honour of Ramon Lawrence Sensei (Perth Budokan) assisting with our iaido training through notes and personal instruction with one or two training visits per year to the east coast which has been key to our development.
+Also providing our koryu instruction in Tamiya Ryu.

 Ray Lawrence (middle) with Wollongong's Robert Brown and Sydney Iaidoka Ruth Franklin on the occasion of his training visit to NSW, April 2003.